spm-style/cli/README.md

 WARNING: apollo_form-elem@1.2.7 not installed - already existing
 ```

+If no argument is specified, spm will install all project's dependencies.

 However, you can precise that the package has to be installed locally with option `--local` or `-l`.
 ```shell
 $ spm i apollo_onOff -l